frontenddogma/web-development-glossary/manuscript/c.md

 CVS
 : → Concurrent Versions System

+CVSS
+: → Common Vulnerability Scoring System

 Cyan, Magenta, Yellow, and Key
 : As the CMYK color model, a subtractive color model used in color printing, and also used to describe the printing process itself.
 CMYK refers to the four ink plates used in some color printing: cyan, magenta, yellow, and key (black).
 The CMYK model works by partially or entirely masking colors on a lighter, usually white, background.
 The ink reduces the light that would otherwise be reflected.
 Such a model is called subtractive because inks “subtract” the colors red, green, and blue from white light.
 White light minus red leaves cyan, white light minus green leaves magenta, and white light minus blue leaves yellow.&nbsp;[†](#w-cmyk)

 Cycle time
 : The amount of time between the start of work on a task to the time it is delivered.

+Cyclomatic complexity
+: A software metric used to indicate the complexity of a program.
+It is a quantitative measure of the number of linearly independent paths through a program’s source code, and is computed using the control-flow graph of the program.
+The nodes of the graph correspond to indivisible groups of commands of a program, and a directed edge connects two nodes if the second command might be executed immediately after the first command.
+Cyclomatic complexity may also be applied to individual functions, modules, methods, or classes.
+It was developed in 1976 by Thomas J. McCabe, Sr.&nbsp;[†](#w-cyclomatic-complexity)

 Q> Is something important missing, or did you find a mistake?
 Please [share your feedback](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!